apersongithub/ABS-X/README.md

 You can join the discord here https://discord.gg/xdwVuz3q

-This project is being discontinued
+This project is now **discontinued** If you would like to continue it, please DM me on discord at "a person#2664" and I'll give you edit access to the repository

 # Requirements